Creative Ways to Get Free Web Hosting in 2019

 Do you want to start a blog?
 Then you should consider WordPress.com for your site.
 According to a web technology survey firm W3Techs[ii], WordPress now powers more than 30% of the web.
 WordPress is a free and open source software, which means you can use it, modify it as you want without having to pay any monthly fees.

 The reason why WordPress is free is that no one company owns it.
 Because of this, thousands and thousands of people have contributed to the success of the platform.
 There are thousands of website themes out there that allow you to customize your website exactly how you want it.
 No matter what your site topic is, you can find something that works for you.
+You can make your WordPress site private here to have a secure site.

 Don’t confuse WordPress.com with WordPress.org.
 WordPress.com is the free version, and you will have ads on your blog, and there are a few restrictions.
 For example, the name of your site will be yourname.wordpress.com.
 If you want to get rid of “WordPress” from your domain name and get rid of ads, you will have to pay to upgrade.